Source: Unsplash – Photography Lesson

 Practical Activities

-Now that you feel much more confident with your camera setting, we can venture outside to apply the theory you learned in some practical activities.
+Now that you feel much more confident with your camera settings, we can venture outside to apply the theory you learned in some practical activities.

 If you’re having your lesson at Picnic Point, we can take a short walk down to the waterfall, where you can experiment with various photographic techniques along the way.